18F/identity-partners-site/_pages/product.md

 ## login.gov's offerings

 login.gov offers secure two-factor authentication with widely available as well as unphishable methods.
 This service provides users with secure access to digital services at over 17 different government agencies with a single set of credentials.
-For you, this means leveraging the best security defined by NIST 800-63 Identity Assurance Level 1 and Authentication Assurance Level 2, and FedRAMP Moderate while complying with 21st Century Idea Act in a easy-to-use experience.
+For you, this means leveraging the best security defined by NIST 800-63 Identity Assurance Level 1 (IAL1) and Authentication Assurance Level 2 (AAL2), and FedRAMP Moderate while complying with 21st Century Idea Act in an easy-to-use experience.

 login.gov identity verification builds on the security of our authentication service and provides a remote proofing experience using an individual's state-issued ID rather than knowledge-based verification.
-Our remote proofing implementation complies with NIST's IAL2.
-The login.gov verified accounts (IAL2/AAL2) allows applications to access verified attributes about a user such as a phone number and a social security number while maintaining user privacy by requiring the user's consent and password to decrypt the data.
+Our remote proofing implementation substantially conforms with NIST's IAL2.
+The login.gov verified accounts (IAL2*/AAL2) allows applications to access verified attributes about a user such as a phone number and a social security number while maintaining user privacy by requiring the user's consent and password to decrypt the data.

 ## login.gov's opportunity